-Ceremony of the Keys at the Tower of London: Every morning the military guard bring the keys to the Tower of London to open it; and every evening there is the Ceremony of the Keys where the Tower of London is locked up for the evening.
-How cool would that be to be part of this 700 year old tradition?
+Ceremony of the Keys at the Tower of London: Every morning the military guard bring the keys to the Tower of London to open it, and every evening there is the Ceremony of the Keys where the Tower of London is locked up for the evening.
+How cool would that be to be part of this 700-year-old tradition?
 Very cool and the tickets are in high demand!
-You must make reservations because these book out far in advance.
+You must make reservations because this books out far in advance.

 Off-Beat and Unexpected

 New London Architecture: Here you can check out the latest architectural developments and marvels appearing around London with their collection of maps and models.